Ride through the scenic ‘Garden Route’.

 From there we will head to Simon’s Town for a picnic lunch with the local penguin colony at Boulders Beach, before climbing into the hills for an exhilarating past Silvermine Nature Reserve.

 Next up we’ll ride Du Toitskloof Pass over the mountain and onto the stunning Mitchel’s Pass before reaching Ceres where we’ll stop for a quick coffee break.
-From there we continue to our final destination of the day: Aquila Game Reserve.
-Of course no trip to South Africa is complete without a game drive so we have booked a 2 hour excursion for those that are keen.
-Afterwards you will have the chance to relax by the pool before a slap up meal and a drink or two.
+From there we continue to our final destination of the day.

 Once we’ve stuffed our faces with a killer buffet breakfast we’ll be ready for another full day of incredible riding!